Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

 Keto-Approved Peanut Butter Mousse

-Peanuts are a hot topic when it comes to keto, with questions like “are boiled peanuts keto-friendly” being commonplace.
+Peanuts are a hot topic when it comes to keto, with frequent discussions about the keto-friendliness of boiled peanuts.
 There’s nothing to worry about with this keto peanut butter mousse, however.
 It’s rich and flavorful, with creamy peanut butter and whipped cream creating a wonderful texture together.

 The delicate, airy taste and peanut flavor make it hard to believe that there’s not a bit of added sugar.
 On top of that, there’s a healthy amount of protein from the peanut butter that makes it easier to hit other macro nutritional goals.
 Making peanut butter mousse is a simple process that starts with gathering four necessary ingredients: